(Updated April 2020)

-The Northern sea is rougher, more picturesque and has tides, but to get there from Hamburg takes two to three hours.
+The Northern sea is rougher, more picturesque, and has tides, but to get there from Hamburg takes two to three hours.

 Cuxhaven: An Extra Tour

-If you are interested in this really very special tour, you can get all the relevant information online.
+However, if you are interested in this really very special tour, you can get all the relevant information online.
 A regional train takes you from downtown Hamburg to Cuxhaven in less than two hours, so if you are halfway organized, you can do it easily as a day trip.

 The season goes from April to October.

-For more ideas of where to go on a day trip or weekend, check my post on Island Hopping in Germany.
+For more ideas of where to go on a day trip or weekend, also check my post on Island Hopping in Germany.